Wool

 You can read more about our standards for animals in PVH’s Animal Welfare Policy.

-Recycled wool is considered a sustainable form of wool because it’s made from existing woolen garments and fiber waste.
+Recycled wool is environmentally preferred because it’s made from existing woolen garments and fiber waste.
 Recycled wool can be made from pre- and post-consumer wool garments and production scraps, which are sorted, cleaned, shredded, and blended to create recycled wool fibers that are then spun into yarn.
+Using recycled fibers reduces the depletion of natural resources and textile waste and reduces the production of conventional wool.

-• Pre-Consumer Recycled Materials – These are materials diverted from waste streams during the manufacturing process.
+- Pre-Consumer Recycled Materials: These are materials diverted from waste streams during the manufacturing process.
 For example, using leftover cutting scraps from manufacturing facilities when making a garment.

-• Post-Consumer Recycled Materials – These are materials generated by households or commercial and industrial facilities.
+- Post-Consumer Recycled Materials: These are materials generated by households or commercial and industrial facilities.
 When these products can no longer be used for their intended purpose and are recycled, they are then determined to be post-consumer.

-• Pre-Consumer Recycled Materials – These are materials diverted from waste streams during the manufacturing process.
+- Pre-Consumer Recycled Materials: These are materials diverted from waste streams during the manufacturing process.
 For example, using leftover cutting scraps from manufacturing facilities when making a garment.

-• Post-Consumer Recycled Materials – These are materials generated by households or commercial and industrial facilities.
+- Post-Consumer Recycled Materials: These are materials generated by households or commercial and industrial facilities.
 When these products can no longer be used for their intended purpose and are recycled, they are then determined to be post-consumer.

 Responsibly sourced wool uses wool sourced from sheep farms certified for responsible animal and land management practices.